Arjuuuu07/Model-T-Training-with-Partially-Known-Hidden-Variables/README.md

 All 5 checks must pass before training proceeds.

-### Step 3 — Phase 1 training on labeled rows
+### Step 3 — Phase 1: Train on labeled rows

-A linear model is trained on the labeled subset:

 ```
 y = f(x₁, x₂, ..., xₙ, h)
 ```

+A linear model learns the relationship between observed features, the hidden variable, and the target.

 ### Step 4 — Recover `h` for unlabeled rows